FIDUCEO/FCDR_MVIRISRF/srf/README.md

 :  Relative spectral response

 **3rd column**
-:  Uncertainty of the relative spectrral response
+:  Uncertainty of the relative spectral response

 **4th and subsequent `N - 1` columns**
 :  Spectral error covariance matrix of the relative spectral response